kouekamluc/ascai-v2/GMAIL_SETUP_GUIDE.md

 #### "Username and Password not accepted"
 - Make sure you're using the **App Password**, not your regular Gmail password
+- **⚠️ REMOVE ALL SPACES from the App Password** - Google shows it with spaces like `abcd efgh ijkl mnop`, but you must use it as `abcdefghijklmnop` (no spaces!)
 - Verify 2-Factor Authentication is enabled
 - Generate a new App Password if needed
-- Double-check you copied the entire 16-character password correctly
+- Double-check you copied all 16 characters correctly (without spaces)

 #### "Connection refused" or "Connection timeout"
 - Check your firewall isn't blocking port 587